Pathways Internship Program

 - Upload an updated resume or create a resume using the USA Jobs Resume Builder.
 (Tutorials are available under the Resource Center tab on the USA Jobs website.)

 - Search for jobs in the desired duty location using keywords such as “Pathways”, “Intern,” or “Student Trainee”.

 - Once a position has been found, carefully follow the instructions in the “How to Apply” section of the job announcement.
 Be sure to submit any additional documentation to verify your qualifications such as proof of enrollment, class schedules, transcripts, and/or veteran’s preference documentation such as form DD-214.

-Vacancies are being posted to USA jobs starting 23 Oct 12 for the following type of positions at various grade levels, vacancies could be posted any day of the week, so please check frequently for the job announcement posting;
+Vacancies are being posted to USA jobs for the below type of positions at various grade levels.
+Please check frequently for job announcement postings.